 Farmer’s markets and fat

-But don’t let the name fool you, this isn’t a full time keto movement, rather a system of eating which gives up some carbohydrates for healthy fats.
-Many in California have by and large embraced the healthy fats, low carb movement, but they aren’t afraid of a Vegan meal or two either.
-Low carbohydrate and higher fat is a tune California Keto dieters can feel comfortable playing, that is as long as they keep histamine in check.
-Freshness of food is key, so make sure to hit up all those fantastic West LA farmer’s markets, or wherever you can get the best fresh produce in town.
-While it’s the lab tests that ultimately govern, its more likely California Keto genotypes can eat a higher fat diet without spikes in “bad cholesterol,” but this group may need to dial back on protein from time to time to keep the histamine bucket low.
-These diet types are also more likely to have transient food sensitivity that fluctuates based on location.
+Don’t let the name fool you, this isn’t a true ketogenic diet.
+Instead, the California Keto diet is a system of eating which gives up refined grains and other high glycemic foods.
+This isn’t a low carbohydrate diet, it’s a low glycemic carbohydrate diet.
+Many in California have by and large embraced the healthy fats, low glycemic carb movement, but they aren’t afraid of a Vegan meal or two either.
+A slightly lower carbohydrate and higher fat diet is a tune California Keto dieters can feel comfortable playing, that is as long as they keep histamine in check.
+Freshness of food is key for the California Keto diet, so make sure to hit up all those fantastic West LA farmer’s markets, or wherever you can get the best fresh produce in town.
+While it’s the lab tests that ultimately govern, it is more likely California Keto genotypes can eat a slightly higher fat diet without spikes in “bad cholesterol.”

 Most closely related diet: Mosaic

-Primary difference with Mosaic: More likely to develop food sensitivity and have to keep an eye on histamine.
-This presents as a big issue when allergy is present.
-California Keto dieters also do not have the carbohydrate clearance muscle of the Mosaic group so they need to keep a closer eye on spiking blood sugar.
+Primary difference with Mosaic: Histamine clearance for the California Keto crowd may be on the low side, which is a problem Mosaic dieters are less likely to have.
+California Keto dieters also do not have the carbohydrate metabolism of the Mosaic group so they need to keep a closer eye on spiking blood sugar.

 Red meat friendly?
 From a fat metabolism standpoint yes.
 From a histamine standpoint, will hinge on lifestyle, allergy, medication use, etc.

-Keto friendly: Yes, although California Keto dieters may find they do better on a plant based keto diet high in monounsaturated fats than a traditional keto diet which emphasizes saturated fats.
+Keto friendly: Potentially, yes, although California Keto dieters may find they do better on a plant based ketogenic diet high in monounsaturated fats than a traditional keto diet which emphasizes saturated fats.

 Carnivore diet friendly?
 Nope.